Developing your own speedometer for scenes

 At certain story twists and turns, the speed at which we arrive at those changes can have an effect on the viewer.
 Even in a somewhat predictable story, a fast pace can shorten the events in a way that could still surprise us.

-Not knowing how to use the pacing of a story can have a devastating effect on your story too.
+Not knowing how to use the pacing of a story can have a devastating effect on your story, too.

 It could also be any combination on those things within the story, separated by your scenes.

-Some events are not as important than the others.
-So, the more time in between important events in your story, the slower the pace.
+The more time in between important events in your story, the slower the pace.
 The fewer events in between, the fast the pace.

-Let’s see an example of a slow paced scene: (2001: A Space Odyssey.
-“The Deactivation of Hal 9000”)
+Let’s see an example of a slow-paced scene: (2001: A Space Odyssey, “The Deactivation of Hal 9000”)

-In this scene, Dave is only trying to do one thing.
-Deactivate the computer on the spaceship.
+In this scene, Dave is only trying to do one thing– deactivate the computer on the spaceship.

 Despite the intensity and anxiety of this scene, it’s about as slowly paced as a scene can get.
-This is a great example of a scene being slowly paced but action packed.
+This is a great example of a scene being slowly paced but action-packed.

-Now let’s try a fast paced scene:
+Now let’s try a fast-paced scene:

-By some miracle we see men emerge on the beach and make their way to cover below the enemy gunners.
+By some miracle, we see men emerge on the beach and make their way to cover below the enemy gunners.
 We also see medics attend to the wounded and dying, choosing who to help and who is beyond help.

-It’s an action scene but by story standards, there is so much to digest in such a short period of time it makes the scene seem very close to reality.
+It’s an action scene, but by story standards, there is so much to digest in such a short period of time, it makes the scene seem very close to reality.

-When you craft your story, you want to be sure that the amount of information is distributed in a way that makes sense for your pacing, from scene to scene.
+When you craft your story, you want to be sure the amount of information is distributed in a way that makes sense for your pacing, from scene to scene.

 Story never ends!